AD 2021: Great Threats to Humanity: Sustainable Energies and Climate Change

 Head: Funder Partnerships & Strategic Projects, Harambee Youth Employment Accelerator

 Nchimunya Hamukoma is the Head: Funder Partnerships & Strategic Projects Harambee Youth Employment Accelerator, a South African based youth employment organization serving 2.5 million young people through their online mobile platform SAYouth.In her role she is responsible for driving and incubating new priority sectors within the organization such as Micro- enterprise and Agriculture and working with funder partners to co-create impactful grant programs.
 She is an economist & policy strategist passionate about optimizing the conditions for human thriving.
 Her work focuses on understanding the building blocks of Africa's future and helping governments and organizations solve complex problems.
-During Covid-19 she worked with organizations to forecast the trajectory of ...
+During Covid-19 she worked with organizations to forecast th ...

 Saïd Mouline